 - independent financial advisers (IFAs), who can advise on any company's products, and by law must provide clients with the most suitable advice.

-- contacting clients and setting up meetings, either within an office environment or in clients' homes/premises;
+- contacting clients and setting up meetings, either within an office environment or in a clients' homes/premises;

 - conducting in-depth reviews of clients' financial circumstances, current provision and future aims;